How to buy service for a leave

 - The total cost

 You must pay the full amount by the due date shown on the statement of cost.
 You can pay by:

-- Cash (cheque, money order or bank draft payable to Municipal Pension Plan)
+- Cheque, money order or bank draft (payable to Municipal Pension Plan)